al6x/profit_hunting/returns250/readme.md

-The dataset: N stocks (250), current volatility and future annual log returns for N years (all stocks start from 1972 and end in 2025).
+The data 250 stocks, all stocks start from 1972 and end in 2025.

     - symbol: Stock symbol